eddieantonio/cmput296/lab-8.md

 ```

 > **Question 12**: What is shown in the pop-up message after calling
 > `xhr.send()`?
 Do you get any error messages?
-What was the status code
+What was the HTTP status
-> of the GET request to <http://localhost:8000/calc/>?
-Describe what
+> code of the GET request to <http://localhost:8000/calc/>?
+Describe
-> this error message means.
+> what this error message means.

 ### Getting parameters from the webpage